 From the late 60s, at a time when it was hardly possible to be amazed by the riches of Chinese traditional music, I was devoted to Indian music—which then meant mainly the solo traditions, as it mainly still does in the popular image.

-If Heart of Glass reminded me fleetingly, impertinently, of Rag Marwa and Nikhil Banerjee, I still treasure his lyrical rendition of Rag Kafi Zila, which appeared magically on Radio 3 in the 1970s.
+If Heart of Glass reminded me fleetingly, impertinently, of rag Marwa and Nikhil Banerjee, I still treasure his lyrical rendition of rag Kafi Zila, which appeared magically on BBC Radio 3 in the early 1970s.

 It’s an entrancing raga, for the second quarter of the night.
 Within its basic minor scale with flat 3rd and 7th, it sometimes features the major 3rd degree.

 The suave BBC announcer’s introduction (citing Alain Daniélou) remains etched in my heart: